ninjudd/cake/README.md

 src directory they can be used by both your project and other projects.
 In this case, you just need to add the enclosing namespace to the `:tasks` vector in project.clj.

-Like many build tools, cake uses a dependency-based programming style.
-This means you specify the tasks your task depends on and cake will run those tasks before running your task, ensuring that each task is only run once.
+Like many build tools, Cake uses a dependency-based programming style.
+This means you specify the tasks your task depends on and Cake will run those tasks before running your task, ensuring that each task is only run once.
 For more details, check out Martin Fowler's [excellent article](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) on Rake.
-Here is the example from that article using cake syntax:
+Here is the example from that article using Cake syntax:

     (deftask code-gen
       "This task generates code.
 It has no dependencies."
       (println "generating code...")
       ...)

-    (deftask compile => code-gen
+    (deftask compile #{code-gen}
       "This task does the compilation.
 It depends on code-gen."
       (println "compiling...")
       ...)

-    (deftask data-load => code-gen
+    (deftask data-load #{code-gen}
       "This task loads the test data.
 It depends on code-gen."
       (println "loading test data...")
       ...)

-    (deftask test => compile, data-load
+    (deftask test #{compile data-load}
       "This task runs the tests.
 It depends on compile and data-load."
       (println "running tests...")
       ...)

+Dependencies are specified as a set to indicate that they can be run in any order.
+This means that in the `test` task above, you can't be sure that `compile` will run before `data-load`.
+If `data-load` depends on `compile`, you have to add the dependency explicitly.
+This gives us greater flexibility in the future to optimize performance by running tasks in parallel.

+## Command-line Arguments

+There is no way to pass parameters from one task to another, however, Cake does parse all command-line arguments and make them available to all tasks as a var called `opts` which contains a map of keys to vectors of repeated values.
+Named args begin with `--keyname` and are mapped to `:keyname`.
+Unnamed arguments are mapped to `:taskname`.
+Repeated named values can be specified by repeating a key or by using commas in the value.
+Single and double dashes are both supported though a single dash followed by word characters without internal dashes or an equal sign is assumed to be single character argument flags and are split accordingly.

+Here are some example Cake commands followed be the corresponding opts:

+    cake help compile
+    {:help ["compile"]}

+    cake test :unit :functional foo.test.login-controller
+    {:test [":unit" ":functional" "foo.test.login-controller"]}

+    cake compile --compile-native=x86,debug --verbose
+    {:compile-native ["x86", "debug"] :verbose [""]}

+    cake foo -vD -no-wrap -color=blue,green --style=baroque -color=red
+    {:style ["baroque"], :color ["blue" "green" "red"], :no-wrap [""], :D [""], :v [""]}

+In the first two examples, you can see that unnamed arguments are placed under the task name in the opts map.
+This means you can pass "unnamed" arguments to a task that is a dependency of the one you are running by adding the task name before the arguments and separating them with commas, as in the third example.

 ## Advanced Techniques